syncfusion-content/xamarin-docs/Xamarin/Essential-Barcode/Getting-Started.md

 {Syncfusion Installed location}\Essential Studio\12.4.0.24\lib

-> Note: Assemblies are available in unzipped package location in Mac
+N> Assemblies are available in unzipped package location in Mac

 Add the following assembly references to the Android project,